baltimoreheritage/civil-rights-heritage/_posts/2015-11-23-digital-harbor-hs-tour.md

 Christopher Phillips described the condition and location of free black housing in early 19th century Baltimore, writing:

 > In the decades following 1810 a perceptible shift of residential patterns for thousands of free blacks occurred in Baltimore.
 As the commercial core of the city became an area made up almost exclusively of affluent white families, black and white laborers were pushed toward the periphery of the city.
 Although as late as 1810 nearly half of the city's free Negroes lived in the central wards, by 1830 less than 10 percent resided in that part of the city.
 The largest number moved to the western precincts, where developers had responded to the population boom by laying out new streets and erecting cheap tenement housing.
-The rest of the city's displaced free blacks relocated east of the commercial core, either across from Jones' Falls in Old Town, an area of the city where most were craftspeople and laborers, or into the narrow streets and alleys in and around Fells Point, where older, cheaper housing was merging with new row-house construction.[^1]
+The rest of the city's displaced free blacks relocated east of the commercial core, either across from Jones' Falls in Old Town, an area of the city where most were craftspeople and laborers, or into the narrow streets and alleys in and around Fells Point, where older, cheaper housing was merging with new row-house construction. [@phillips_freedoms_1997, 104-105]

 Phillips continued to note the concentration of black Baltimoreans along alleys: